-H. Change orders.
-Requests for a change order of the project shall be done in writing and approved by the District Board before the change is undertaken.
+H. Change orders: Requests for a change order of the project shall be done in writing and approved by the District Board before the change is undertaken.
 The District may alter, add, or subtract portions of the work without invalidating the original contract as long as the contract sum is adjusted accordingly.
+Extra compensation can be earned if the extra work was unforeseen as a possibility in the original contract and the extra work was performed in compliance with the contract.
+Change orders shall be limited to no more than 20% of the original contract amount, at the discretion of the District and negotiation with the contractor.